+The children at Henbury Court love PSHE.
 PSHE stands for personal, social, health and economic education.
 Within this subject, there are three core themes: Health and Wellbeing, Relationships, and Living in the Wider World.
-At Henbury Court, PSHE is taught through ‘Jigsaw’ a scheme of learning, which integrates personal, social, health and economic education with an emphasis on emotional literacy, mental health and spiritual development.
+At Henbury Court, PSHE is taught through ‘Jigsaw’, a scheme of learning which integrates personal, social, health and economic education with an emphasis on emotional literacy, mental health and spiritual development.

-Below are documents that contain more detailed information about PSHE and Jigsaw.
+Below are some links that contain more detailed information about PSHE and Jigsaw: